 Watering Asters in Winter

 Asters growing in the garden require no additional watering in winter.
-Asters growing in containers that have been brought inside should be checked frequently to see if they are dry and should be kept slightly damp.
+Asters growing indoors in containers should be checked periodically for dryness.
+Allow the top 2-3 inches of soil to dry before watering.

 Growing Asters Indoors